LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Experiments

 \subsection{LFS-aware Meshing}

 The final output of our algorithm is an isotropic surface triangle mesh with a sizing function that adapts to the estimated LFS.
 The output mesh is generated by Delaunay refinement~\cite{jamin2015cgalmesh} on the zero level set of the signed robust distance function.
 An LFS-aware facet sizing function is designed to ensure that facets are larger where the LFS is larger and vice versa.
-Fig.~\ref{lfs-mesh-6} depicts output LFS-aware meshes, where the facet sizing varies significantly, while preserving the details of the input 3D point cloud.
-The distribution of facet angles is depicted to validate the isotropy sought after.
+Fig.~\ref{lfs-mesh-6} illustrates output LFS-aware meshes, where the facet sizing varies significantly, while preserving the details of the input 3D point cloud.
+The distribution of facet angles is reported to validate the meshes' isotropy.